-The intent of this policy is to provide people with an opportunity to commemorate or honor family, friends or events in one of Portland’s parks.
+The intent of this policy is to provide people with an opportunity to commemorate or honor family, friends or events in one of Portland’s parks through the adoption and financial care of a park bench.
 This policy works in conjunction with Portland Parks & Recreation’s Gifts & Memorials Policy.

 To establish funding requirements and recognition standards for bench donations to Portland Parks & Recreation.

 Any person who donates money specifically to the Adopt-A-Bench program with PP&R.